natolambert/dynamicslearn/README.md

 -------------

 # Project Goal
+This project is exploring the functionality of different machine learning structures to model unknown dynamics.
+In simulation, we can rapidly collect data and test on different pre-made dynamics models.
+This code-base is meant to serve as the foundation for testing in experiment.

 # Implemented:
 - set up dynamics exploration system around an equilibrium point to colelct training data